 Reed was announced as the frontrunner yesterday, despite rumors that Paul Rudd’s filmmaker friend David Wain (Role Models) was also being considered for the job.

-Since the film has received such troubled media based on its script, the news of McKay's hire suggests that the studio is hoping to turn public opinion around in short time.
-What should be noted though, is that Edgar Wright and Joe Cornish received no notice for their work on the screenplay here, which suggests that Marvel is moving farther and farther away from their vision of the film and should be a bigger bruise for fans than Marvel would like to believe.
+Since the film has received such troubled media based on its script, the news of McKay’s hire suggest that the studio is hoping to turn public opinion around in short time.
+What should be noted, though, is that Edgar Wright and Joe Cornish receive no notice for their work on the screenplay here, which suggest that Marvel is moving farther and farther away from their vision of the film.
+Which, ultimately, should be a bigger bruise for fans than Marvel would like to believe.

 image courtesy of INFphoto.com